A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Results

 \subsection{Oscillating plate}

-In this benchmark we simulate the oscillation of a thin plate which is clamped on one side. \citet{landau1960} provide an analytical solution for this problem.
+In this section, we test the improvement due to the correction terms while simulating elastic solids.
+We show the elimination of tensile instability while extending the transport velocity formulation~\cite{Adami2013} scheme to more particle shifting techniques.
+We consider a thin oscillating plate that is clamped on one side. \citet{landau1960} provide an analytical solution for this problem.
 This is also simulated numerically in \cite{gray-ed-2001} and \cite{zhang_hu_adams17}.

-An oscillating plate with a length of $0.2$m and a height of $0.02$m is initially given with a velocity profile of,
+An oscillating plate with a length of $0.2$ m and a height of $0.02$ m is initially given with a velocity profile of,

 where $V_f$ varies for different cases. $L$ is the length of the plate. $F(x)$ is given by,